-Everyone has heard the term productivity, people talk about it in terms of how high it is and how to improve it.
-But fewer know how to measure productivity, or even what exactly we are talking about when using the term “productivity”.
+Everyone has heard the term productivity, and people talk about it in terms of how high it is and how to improve it.
+But fewer know how to measure productivity, or even what exactly we are talking about when using the term “productivity.”

-In its simplest form, Output ÷ Input = Productivity.
+In its simplest form, the productivity formula looks like this: Output ÷ Input = Productivity.